 Retraction Watch: what is it?

-Retraction Watch is a database that lists retracted (retractions) or corrected (corrections) publications, or publications with an expressions of concern.
-A blog is connected to the databese, highlighting some of the retracted publications.
-Retraction Watch started in 2010, which means you will not find older publications in the collection.
-The parent company is the Center for Scientific Integrity,
+Retraction Watch, acquired by Crossref in September 2023, is a database that lists retracted (retractions) or corrected (corrections) publications, or publications with an expressions of concern.
+A blog is connected to the database, highlighting some of the retracted publications.
+Though Retraction Watch only started in 2010, older publications can be listed in the collection.

 There are many different reasons why a publication can be retracted, such as (but not restricted to):